KusionStack/kusionstack.io/docs/user_docs/config-walkthrough/overview.md

 `AppConfiguration` consists of multiple sub-components that each represent either the application workload itself, its dependencies, relevant workflows or operational expectations.
 We will deep dive into the details on how to author each of these elements in this upcoming documentation series.

-For more details on the `AppConfiguration`, please refer to the [design documentation - WIP](https://github.com/KusionStack/kusion/pull/420/files).
+For more details on the `AppConfiguration`, please refer to the [design documentation](../concepts/appconfiguration.md).

 ## Authoring Configuration Files

 [KCL](https://kcl-lang.io/) is the choice of configuration language consumed by Kusion.
-KCL is an open source constraint-based record and functional language.
+KCL is an open-source constraint-based record and functional language.
 KCL works well with a large number of complex configurations via modern programming language technology and practice, and is committed to provide better modularity, scalability, stability and extensibility.

 ### Identifying KCL file